Glossary

 Critical Hit

-When you make a power roll as part of an attack or action and the total of the roll is 19 or 20 before adding your characteristic (a natural 19 or natural 20), you score a critical hit.
-This allows you to immediately take an additional action after resolving the power roll, whether or not it’s your turn and even if you are dazed (see Conditions).
+When you make an ability power roll as part of an strike or action and the total of the roll is 19 or 20 before adding your characteristic (a natural 19 or natural 20), you score a critical hit.
+This allows you to immediately take an additional action after resolving the power roll, whether or not it’s your turn and even if you are dazed.

 Dazed